PXG 0311 GEN6 P and XP Irons Review

 For decent speed mid-handicap players (that’s at the very least 75mph with a 7-iron) the PXG 0311 GEN6 XP is a great looking and feeling iron option too.
 I like how when compared to the competition (in the Mid-Handicap iron category) the head isn’t overly big and doesn’t have a ton of hosel offset.
 This cracking set-up makes the XP a super attractive and desirable choice.

 If you’re a distance-focused golfer considering this model, make sure you get properly fit.
-That way you’ll ensure shots launch, spin, fly and hit the green at levels which will maximize your scoring potential.
+That way you’ll ensure shots launch, spin, fly, and hit the green at levels that will maximize your scoring potential.
 In the right hands, and after some vigorous testing with our test pro, I can confidently say this is one of the very best Mid-Handicap Distance irons on the market in 2023.

 Specs: PXG 0311 GEN6 XP irons